Patrick Michel: MMX

-He was a co-chair of the science study team of the MarcoPolo-R sample return mission during the assessment study phase (2011-2013) at the ESA.
+Rapid Apophis Mission for Space Safety (Ramses)

+Together with Monica Lazzarin, Michel is the co-PI of the proposed ESA Ramses mission, a spacecraft that would rendezvous with (99942) Apophis before it passes Earth on Friday, 13 April 2029 and accompany the asteroid during the flyby to observe how it is warped and changed by our planet’s gravity.
+In 2025, this programme has received permission to begin preparatory work.

 Participations to activities financed by the European Commission

 NEOShield and NEOShield-2

-He is also responsible of the Work Package on numerical simulations of collisions and asteroid deflection by a kinetic impactor in the European Consortiums NEOShield and NEOShield-2 funded, respectively, by the FP7 and the Horizon2020 framework programmes, by the European Commission (2012-2017).
+He is also responsible of the Work Package on numerical simulations of collisions and asteroid deflection by a kinetic impactor in the European Consortiums NEOShield and NEOShield-2 funded, respectively, by the FP7 and the Horizon2020 framework programmes (2012-2017).

 NEO-MAPP

 He is the coordinator of the NEO-MAPP project, also under the Horizon2020 framework programme (2020-2023).

 Roles in French and international organisations

 He has wide involvement in international organisations and belongs to the Science Program Committee of CNES (French space agency).

 He has been elected Secretary of the Division 3 (Planetary Science) of the International Astronomical Union (IAU) in 2009-2012.

-He also belongs to the Action Team 14 (AT14) of the COPUOS (for Committee On the Peaceful Uses of Outer Space) at the United Nations aimed at recommending actions and an international organisation to deal with the asteroid impact threat and to the Steering Committee of the International Asteroid Warning Network (IAWN) recommended by AT14.
+He also belongs to the Action Team 14 (AT14) of the COPUOS (for Committee On the Peaceful Uses of Outer Space) at the United Nations aimed at recommending actions and an international organisation to deal with the asteroid impact threat and to the Steering Committee of the International Asteroid Warning Network (IAWN) recommended by AT14, since it started in 2014.
+He is also representing IAWN within the Space Mission Planning Advisory Group (SMPAG).

+In 2023, he was first elected a Corresponding Member, then a full Member since June 2025, of the International Academy of Astronautics.

+In 2024, he was elected to the Small Bodies Assessment Group (SBAG), a NASA committee.
+The SBAG's aim is to identify scientific priorities and opportunities for the exploration of asteroids, comets, interplanetary dust, small satellites, and Trans-Neptunian Objects.

+Until 2024 he was the leader of his planetology team within the Joseph-Louis Lagrange Laboratory.